muesli/beehive/README.md

 ## Installation

-Beehive requires Go 1.8 or higher.
+Beehive requires Go 1.11 or higher.
 Make sure you have a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html).

 ### From source

 The recommended way is to fetch the sources and run make.
-This requires [dep](https://github.com/golang/dep) to be installed on your system.

     git clone https://github.com/muesli/beehive.git
     cd beehive
-    make get-deps
     make

 You can build and install the `beehive` binary like other Go binaries out there (`go get`)